 Liberating Technology and The Digital Revolution

 However, technology is agnostic.
 In fact, the nature of technology is one of decentralization: as new technologies make things more efficient and cheaper, more people have access.
 This democratizing effect can be seen throughout the Digital revolution.
 For example, over the last 110 years we went from huge mainframe computers only affordable by governments and elite institutions to far cheaper and faster smartphones.
 Thus, a person with a smartphone in a developing country has more computational power than the President of the United States had less than 15 years ago.
 Consequently, Digital technologies like the Internet and GPS are reconnecting the world globally in real-time.

 “Most of the services you use today have something in common: they are centralized.
 For example, when when you deposit money at your bank, you trust them to be honest, be secure and be independently audited.
 The same is true when you post pictures on Facebook, or an important document on Dropbox.
-History has proven time and time again that this model is flawed.” -Ethereum
+History has proven time and time again that this model is flawed.” -Vitalik Buterin

 “Reasoning about markets and classes may get you half of the way there, but it’s this new capability of looking at the details, which is only possible through Big Data, that will give us the other 50 percent of the story.
 We can potentially design companies, organizations, and societies that are more fair, stable and efficient as we get to really understand human physics at this fine-grain scale.” -Alex Pentland